 Yrneh Gabon is a Jamaican born, multi-disciplinary, mixed media and performance artist based in Los Angeles.
-Having graduated from the University of Southern California (USC) BFA with (Hons) and Otis College of Arts and Design, (MFA).
-Yrneh’s practice seeks balance and intersect artistic representation with social activism and social commentary, particularly regarding issues pertinent to Africa and people within its Diaspora.
-In 2014, after travels and research in Tanzania, Jamaica and across America, Gabon was given his first solo and major body of work at the California African American Museum CAAM entitled “Visibly Invisible” Albinism in Tanzania, Jamaica, and the USA through his eyes.
+Gabon received his BFA from the University of Southern California (with distinguished honors) and his MFA from Otis College of Arts and Design.
+Gabon’s practice seeks balance and intersections between artistic representation, social activism, and social commentary — particularly regarding issues pertinent to Africa and people within its diaspora.

-In 2017, Gabon completed a summer residency at the Foundación Sebastián in Mexico City, Mexico.
-His work, entitled “Roots and Symbols,” explored the invisible people of African heritage in Mexico and the lack of equitable resources in communists of color in the black coastal Mexico.
-Gabon has held exhibitions in New York, California and internationally in Vancouver Canada, Dakar Senegal and Jamaica, West Indies.
-In December 2018, Gabon had the distinct honor and privilege to be one of the featured international artists at the Musée de Civilizations Noires inaugural exhibition in Dakar, Senegal.
+In 2017, Gabon completed a summer residency at the Fundación Sebastian in Mexico City.
+His work, entitled “Roots and Symbols,” explored the invisible people of African heritage in Mexico and the lack of equitable resources in communities of color in the black coastal Mexico.
+Gabon has held exhibitions in New York, California, and internationally, including Canada, Senegal, Jamaica, and the West Indies.
+In December 2018, Gabon had the distinct honor and privilege to be one of the featured international artists at the Musée des Civilisations Noires’ inaugural exhibition in Dakar, Senegal.

 Gabon was invited to exhibit in the summer 2019 at the National Gallery and was a Guest Speaker at “Mi and Me Suitcase” Earl Warner Foundation, at the University of the West Indies (UWI) HQ fundraiser benefiting Scholarships for arts students, in Jamaica.
 A true artist in heart and soul, Gabon has been in the arts and entertainment for over 35 years and has worked as a poet, actor/singer, award winning director, producer, playwright, special effects make-up artist and creative director.
 Gabon’s purpose and aim continues to use of all mediums of art as a tool for empowerment, social activism and social commentary regarding issues surrounding Africa and its Diaspora.
 His work continues to create new narratives and extend dialogue between Africa and its Diaspora, both in the first and the developing world.
 Gabon 2022 Dakar biennale selecting “Salt” was inspired by his travels to Lac Rose in Senegal and explores the intersection of salt as a commodity in Africa and the United States.
 His upcoming Fulbright fellowship will take him to Southern African country of Botswana, where he will research the impact of Social to people, the ecological climate change in the Okavango Delta and Lake Makgadikgadi Salt Pond 2023-24.